rahmamahdi02/rahmamahdi02/README.md

-## Hi 👋🏾, I am Rahma (she/her)
+## Hi 👋🏾 I am Rahma (she/her)

-### A UC Berkeley undergrad with experience in quantitative and qualitative research, who pivoted into tech.
+### A UC Berkeley undergrad with experience in quantitative and qualitative research who pivoted into tech!

 A self-taught software developer passionate about coding, brain-teasers, eager to learn, and willing to work with a variety of technologies to solve interesting problems.
 Curently, I am 🌱 mastering all things PERN Stack: PostgreSQL, Express, React, and Node.js.